 This course will provide students with the opportunity to experience the full life cycle of a data analytics project.
 Students will collaborate with team members on a full-scale data analytics project to utilize the skills learned throughout their degree program.
 An emphasis will be placed on data analytics as well as communication skills.

-Note: Students who are interested in a certificate option can take the five core courses in the MDAL degree to earn a Certificate in Data Analytics Leadership.
+Note: Students who are interested in a certificate option can take the five core courses in the Master of Data Analytics degree to earn a Certificate in Data Analytics Leadership.
 All courses can be taken online.
-Students must not be enrolled in the Master’s degree program to earn the certificate.
+Students cannot be enrolled in the Master’s degree program to earn the certificate.
 Please contact one of our enrollment specialists to learn more.

 Students in the online data analytics master’s program will take 15 credit hours of elective courses.
 Course options include: